Advanced fertility treatment: IVF

 - Absent, blocked or abnormal fallopian tubes.
-In IVF, the eggs are fertilized outside the body, circumventing any structural problems that prevent movement of the egg from the ovaries to the uterus.
+In IVF, the eggs are fertilized outside the body.
+This circumvents any structural problems that could prevent movement of the egg from the ovaries to the uterus.

 - Abnormal sperm count or sperm function.
-Even men with almost no normal sperm may be able to father a child through IVF and intracytoplasmic sperm injection (ICSI).
+Even men with almost no normal sperm may be able to father a child.
+This is thanks to IVF and intracytoplasmic sperm injection (ICSI).
 If no sperm are present, donor sperm may be recommended.

 - Specific female fertility problems.
 When other treatments have not been successful, IVF addresses issues such as endometriosis, anti-sperm antibodies or severe cervical factor.